CoinFabrik/CyScout/solidity/codeql/README.md

 We welcome contributions to enhance and expand the support for Solidity in CodeQL.
 Feel free to submit issues, feature requests, or pull requests.

+For more information, please refer to the [Contribution Guidelines](../codeql/docs/docs/Contributing.md).

 ## License

-The code in this repository is licensed under the [MIT License](LICENSE.md) by CoinFabrik.
+The code in this repository is licensed under the [MIT License](LICENSE) by CoinFabrik.

 For further information on CodeQL and CodeQL CLI licensing, please refer to the official [repo](https://github.com/github/codeql-cli-binaries).